 The U.S. housing market looks red hot based on virtually every indicator.
 Single-family home prices—and price appreciation—have reached new records, the supply of existing homes for sale is the tightest it’s been in several decades and housing affordability is at its lowest point since the financial crisis.
 The rental market isn’t any better, with occupancy rates at all-time highs and rents on the rise.

-But with mortgage interest rates increasing, home buyers and investors are asking what’s next for housing.
+But with mortgage interest rates increasing and economic growth slowing, home buyers and investors are asking what’s next for housing.

 The good news: This market has many unique characteristics—including limited supply, significant home equity and healthy owner finances—that suggest it won’t follow the same trajectory as the great housing boom and bust of the early 2000s.
 Although home price appreciation is likely to slow, these dynamics could keep home prices climbing.

 The not so good news: Rising mortgage rates could potentially squeeze supply even further and exacerbate affordability gaps.